jjziets/DCMontoring/README.md

 NVIDIA DCGM Exporter-1684242180498.json

 # DB Locked issues
-if you Prometheuse db gets locked you can try to remover the lock on reboot with this script https://github.com/jjziets/DCMontoring/blob/main/RemoverPrometheusDBLock.sh
+if your Prometheuse db gets locked you can try to remove the lock on reboot with this script https://github.com/jjziets/DCMontoring/blob/main/RemoverPrometheusDBLock.sh

 update the crontab to run the script on reboot. change the user